 Don’t like the stock market?
-Fundrise is an excellent choice that allows you to invest in real estate with as little as $500.
+Fundrise is an excellent option that allows you to invest in real estate with as little as $10.

-That doesn’t mean you shouldn’t claim them, or that there is a problem with your return.
-It means certain instances may cause tax refund delays.
-Those are:
+That doesn’t mean you shouldn’t claim them or that there is a problem with your return.
+It means certain instances may cause delays.

 - Claiming the home office deduction

 If you claim the first three credits and deductions, it’s reasonable to expect a slight delay.
 Likewise, filing too early or a return with errors will cause delays.